Learn more about our past Ambassadors

-The National Ambassador travels nationwide over the course of his or her two-year term, showing kids and teens that reading is a vital part of their lives, and speaking to parents, teachers, librarians—everyone invested in young people’s literacy—about how to better connect with kids and teens and help them love reading.
+The National Ambassador travels nationwide over the course of their two-year term, showing kids and teens that reading is a vital part of their lives, and speaking to parents, teachers, librarians, local booksellers—everyone invested in young people’s literacy—about how to better connect with kids and teens and help them love reading.

 Learn more about the National Ambassador for Young People’s Literature program.

-Who were our past ambassadors and what were their platforms?
+Who were our past ambassadors and their platforms?